brianegan/flutter_architecture_samples/app_spec.md

 ![Overflow Menu](assets/mark-all.png)

   - If all or some todos are incomplete, the "mark all" button should read "Mark all complete".
 When pressed, it should ensure all todos in the list are marked as complete.
   - If all the todos are marked as complete, the "mark all" button should read "Mark all incomplete".
-When pressed, it should ensure all todos in the list are marked as complete.
+When pressed, it should ensure all todos in the list are marked as incomplete.
   - User can Removes completed todos when clicked.
 Should be hidden when there are no completed todos.

 ### Stats Screen